Skip to main content

 Note that the local variable used to hold the current element during each iteration of the loop has the type of data that the vector is storing.
 For a vector<int> we use for (int NAME : ... while for a vector<string> we say for (string NAME : ....

-It is possible to use a range-based loop to modify elements in a vector.
-To do so, we have to make the local variable that stores each element a reference.
+It is also possible to use a range-based loop to modify elements in a vector.
+To do so, we have to use a reference to the current item.
 By declaring the type as int& we can avoid copying the value of each element into the loop variable.
 Instead, the loop variable will be an alias for the current element.

 Construct a block of code that loops over a vector called numbers and transforms the vector so each element is doubled.